 names that are temporarily unavailable due to processing delays from Sunrise or pending verification, or for other reasons; and

-names reserved for its Keyword Grants and Qualified Launch Program (“QLP”) as described below:
+names reserved for its Keyword Grants as described below:

 Keyword Grants

 The .eco Organization will approve a list of community-priority keyword .eco domain names and will work with the Registry to develop a granting program for them (Keyword Grants). .Eco names allocated under this program will be licensed to the grantees for an agreed term.
 All such names will be reviewed by the Registry at minimum every two years against their respective use plans.